fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 !!! note "To instantiate or not instantiate"

     You might have noticed how I've instantiated the classes in the signatures.
+This is yet another example of just trying to avoid this blog post from becoming ginormous.
+Instantiating like this is not desirable but depending on what your needs are like, there are several solutions to this.

-You might want to consider using static methods in your repository classes instead, so you don't have to do this.
+    For example, you might want to consider using static methods in your repository classes instead, so you don't have to instantiate:

     ```python
     class UserRepository(UserRepositoryAbc):